Structure-preserving numerical schemes for Lindblad equations: Introduction

+This paper is organized as follows.
 In \secref{sec::scheme}, we formulate the idea in \cite{steinbach_high-order_1995} and propose both normalized and unnormalized schemes that preserve the positivity of density matrices, up to any order.
-To better understand the performance of these schemes analytically, we study two aspects: error quantification and absolute stability.

-In \secref{sec::error_anal}, we analyze and quantify the error for structure-preserving schemes in \thmref{thm::error_anal}.
-It is expected that the error should be
+Particularly in \secref{sec::error_anal}, we analyze and quantify the error for structure-preserving schemes in \thmref{thm::error_anal}.
+The error analysis is validated by numerical examples in \secref{sec::numerics}.
+In \secref{sec::discussion}, we elaborate on how the family of structure-preserving schemes could connect to stochastic and quantum algorithms.
+Finally, we provide an ending remark and conclusions in \secref{sec::conclusion}.

-where $\alg_{\frac{T}{N}}$ is a $M^{\text{th}}$-order structure-preserving scheme with time step $T/N$, and $c$ is some constant.
-The expressions of $c$ for various schemes are provided explicitly in \thmref{thm::error_anal}.